-No prior knowledge, understanding, skills or qualifications are required before learners can register for this qualification.
-Learners would, however, benefit from completing mandatory induction training or a probationary period before starting the course.
+No prior knowledge, understanding, skills or qualifications are required before you can register for this qualification.
+You would, however, benefit from completing mandatory induction training or a probationary period before starting the course.

-Learners should be working as a carer in a residential childcare setting in order to be able to gather evidence to support their qualification.
+You should be working as a carer in a residential childcare setting in order to be able to gather evidence to support your qualification.

-Learners will complete the Level 3 Diploma in for Residential Childcare (England).
+You will complete the Level 3 Diploma for Residential Childcare (England).

-They will develop and demonstrate a range of technical and wider sector-related knowledge to underpin their competence in their job role.
+You will develop and demonstrate a range of technical and wider sector-related knowledge to underpin your competence in your job role.